 - Best for Direct Vision Insurance is good for individuals looking for stand-alone plans as well as insurance agents and brokers.

 EyeBenefits is a vision discount program that started in 1987 in Scottsdale, Ariz.
-The company sells memberships to individuals and to companies, who can offer membership as an added benefit for their employees.
-Members receive a preset discount on services and products when they use an EyeBenefits’ provider.
+The company is not an insurance company.
+It sells memberships to individuals and to companies, who can offer membership as an added benefit for their employees.
+Members receive a discount on services and products when they use an EyeBenefits’ provider.